Ongoing anti-government protests in Sri Lanka are unlikely to escalate into widespread violent unrest, on current indications.

 - The government announces plans to impose new taxes or reduce subsidies

 A second scenario for an escalation to unrest would involve the authorities attempting to end protests by force.
 In our assessment, the most probable trigger for the security forces to adopt such a strategy would be activists adopting violent tactics during protests, particularly if these specifically target security personnel or officials.
 Such incidents prompted police to use lethal force in 2018.
-While the government still appears hesitant to do this, there are indicators we are monitoring for that would signal that such a response is becoming likely:
+While the government still appears hesitant to do this, there are indicators we are monitoring that would signal that such a response is becoming likely:

 - The government imposing an indefinite countrywide state of emergency